xilen0x/irc-server/README.md

 Understand the functionality of the IRC protocol and its implementation in a server.

-Learn how to manage sockets and I/O multiplexing using select.
+Learn how to manage sockets and I/O conections.

 Develop skills in network programming and concurrency management.